MattMiles/dice-roll/README.md

 # dice-roll

-A simple Python script that rolls dice given a dice roll expression.
+A simple Python script that rolls some dice given a dice roll expression.

 ## Format
 Expressions must be of the following format: